-Harlaxton offers a pick-up service to students at London Heathrow Airport.
-To take advantage of the pick-up service, you must submit your travel details to Harlaxton College through their online system.
-The pick-up service is only available at London Heathrow on the designated arrival day at the designated arrival time.
-Harlaxton does not pick up students from any other airport.
-Historically, students have been asked to arrive by 10:30 am on the designated arrival day if they wish to take the bus.
+Harlaxton offers a pick-up service from London Heathrow Airport only.
+To take advantage of the pick-up service, you must plan your travel to arrive on the designated arrival day by the designated time, and submit your travel details to Harlaxton College through their online system.
+Historically, students have been asked to arrive by 10:30 am on the designated arrival day for the pick-up service.